ThomasRochefortB/takehome-valence/README.md

 - Cohere Command-R-Plus as the agent
 - Pinecone as the vectorstore and similarity search engine
 - The Pubchem database for SMILES information
-- A stacking ensemble model to predict the hydration free energy
+- A stacking ensemble model with SOTA performance to predict the hydration free energy

 ## Installation